 The central Advanced Poker Training tool is their No Limit simulation software.
 With this tool, you can play hundreds of hands per hour.
 This high volume practice allows you to play full sessions in a fraction of the time it would take to do so in a live card room.

 Players can choose from 9-max or 6-max cash games, Sit-n-Gos, Multi-Table Tournaments, and even Heads Up Play.
-The wide range of tournament options allows players to customize their training to target their local home game, public card room, or even World Series of Poker bracelet events.
+The wide range of tournament options allows players to customize their training to target their local Texas Hold’em home game, public card room, or even World Series of Poker bracelet events.
 Opponents can be selected for easy, moderate, or expert play in order to model training at a level that is right for your typical circumstances and who you’re likely to be facing at the felt.
+For instance, if you’re a member of an online community like BeastsOfPoker, you can probably up the level to “expert play”.
 You can even set starting hands or positions that you find to be particularly troublesome.

 When the Brain button is accessed, an evaluation of your hand itself is shown: